 Access by Car

-The two public houses, the Pentre Arms Hotel and The Ship, two café/restaurants, Patio Café and The Beach Hut provide food and there is also a general store, Glynafon.
+The two public houses, the Pentre Arms Hotel and The Ship, two café/restaurants, Patio Café and The Beach Hut provide food, take away pizza is available from Tafall A Tan and there is also a general store, Glynafon.

 The Patio café offers a fantastic array of scrumptious and original flavours of ice cream to enjoy whilst walking along the beach.